Hydrangea Care: Quick Answer First

 Wilting Does Not Always Mean Thirst

 Worth knowing: hydrangeas sometimes wilt in the afternoon heat even when the soil is moist.
 The plant is simply losing water faster than the roots can absorb it.
 If you see wilting in the late afternoon, check the soil before reaching for the hose.
-If the soil is still damp, leave her alone and check again in the morning.
-She will likely have perked back up overnight.
+If the soil is still damp, leave it alone and check again in the morning.
+It will likely have perked back up overnight.

 Soil and pH: The Secret Behind Blue and Pink Flowers